Ring class fields and a result of Hasse: Generalizations for integers with cubic norms

 \begin{thm} Let $u \in \OO(d)$ have a cubic norm and write $\nu = u^{1/3}$.
 Then $\nu \in M_{c}$ if and only if $\nu \in M_{c'}$, where $c'=c'(u)$ denotes the odd part of $c=c(u)$. \end{thm} \begin{proof} It suffices to prove that $\nu \in M_{c}$ implies $\nu \in M_{c'}$ for even $c$.
 Assume for the purpose of contradiction that $\nu \in M_{c}$ but $\nu \notin M_{c'}$.
 By \cite[Thm.
 7.24]{Cox}, $M_{c}$ has degree $2$ over $M_{c'}$.
 Thus the minimal polynomial of $\nu$ over $M_{c'}$ is quadratic.
 Since this quadratic polynomial must divide the cubic polynomial $x^3 - u=x^3 - \nu^3$ over $M_{c'}$, it follows that this cubic polynomial has a linear factor over $M_{c'}$.
 Since the cube roots of unity lie in $M$, we obtain the desired contradiction $\nu \in M_{c'}$. \end{proof}

 We close this section with two conjectures.
-When $u$ is a fundamental unit, Conjecture 7.7 reduces to Theorem 1.5, while Conjecture 7.8 reduces to the conjecture mentioned below Theorem 6.1.
+When $u$ is a fundamental unit, Conjecture 7.7 reduces to Theorem 1.5, while Conjecture 7.8 reduces to Theorem 6.2.
 Extensive numerical evidence for Conjectures 7.4, 7.7, and 7.8 is given in \cite{EVV}.

 \begin{conj} Let $u \in S_d$ and let $c'=c'(u)$ denote the odd part of $c=c(u)$.
 When $\nu \in M_c$, the norm of $D(F(\nu)/F)c^{-4}$ equals $1$ or $3^6$ according as $3\nmid d$ or $3 \mid d$, and when $\nu \notin M_c$, the norm of $D(F(\nu)/F)c^{-4}$ equals $3^8$ or $3^{18}$ according as $3\nmid d$ or $3 \mid d$, except that when $d \equiv 3 \pmod{4}$, each $c^{-4}$ is to be replaced by $c'^{-4}$. \end{conj}